 Security experts at SDN and elsewhere also recommend using a strong and different password for every connected device.
 That way, if one site gets hacked with pilfered information, other sites can’t be easily compromised, too.

-Also use two-factor authentication whenever possible so that stealing a password isn’t enough to misuse an account.
+Also, use two-factor authentication whenever possible so that stealing a password isn’t enough to misuse an account.
 Hackers also might need a code from a mobile phone to get into your account.

 Businesses, in particular, should use tools that filter and protect email access to their networks.

 Pew suggests businesses establish an SPF, or Sender Policy Framework, record to help detect email spoofing.
-It lists in an accessible form which mail servers are permitted to send email on behalf of a domain.
+It lists in an accessible form which mail servers are permitted to send emails on behalf of a domain.

 SDN’s spam filtering system stops hundreds, possibly thousands of fraudulent emails every day.
 Still, emails with deceptive requests can get through the best mechanical protections.
 Employees are often the last point of defense.

-So, in addition to good equipment and policies, business need to invest in good, ongoing training to help employees recognize email threats and other cybersecurity risks.
+So, in addition to good equipment and policies, businesses need to invest in good, ongoing training to help employees recognize email threats and other cybersecurity risks.
 Everyone needs to stay informed and be on guard.

 Unfortunately, cybercrime has become so prevalent that it’s a good rule of thumb is to view any emailed or phoned request for personal or corporate information with a healthy degree of suspicion.